WHAT OUR RECENT CLIENTS SAY ABOUT US

 Industrial stormwater permitting is an important part of the Clean Water Act to ensure surface water protection by requiring certain industrial activities to obtain permit coverage to discharge stormwater to waters of the U.S. Unlike wastewater that is treated before being discharged, stormwater does not get treated.
 The stormwater program relies on best management practices to minimize pollutants in stormwater discharges from industrial facilities.

-The MSGP is a National Pollutant Discharge Elimination System (NPDES) permit that covers new and existing discharges of stormwater from industrial facilities.
+The MSGP is a npdes permit that covers new and existing discharges of stormwater from industrial facilities.
 Industrial facilities conduct activities and use materials that have the potential to impact the quality of US waters.
 The permit requires facilities to examine potential sources of pollution, implement measures to reduce the risk of stormwater contamination, and test stormwater discharges for sources of pollution by developing a stormwater pollution prevention plan (SWPPP).

 How do I obtain coverage under the Multi Sector General Permit (MSGP)?